SLeess/HDC_Events-Laravel/README.md

    php artisan key:generate
    ```

-7. Create the database and run the migrations:
+7. Start your SGBD, in that case, the MySQL with Xampp an run the migrations (it will create the database too):
    ```bash
    php artisan migrate
    ```